neural-data-science/NESC_3505/syllabus.md

 ### Meet 'n Greets
 You will earn bonus points by participating in short (5-10 min) online one-on-one meetings with other class members.
 These are scheduled by students at your mutual convenience, and can take the form of a text-based chat or a video chat.
 The purpose of these is to allow for the kinds of casual interactions you might normally have with others in a face-to-face class, and allow you to get to know people as potential team members for projects.
 To protect everyone's safety, all students have the ability to block others anonymously, and may discontinue a meeting at any time without penalty.
 All students are expected to abide by [Dalhousie University's Code of Student Conduct](https://www.dal.ca/dept/university_secretariat/policies/student-life/code-of-student-conduct.html), and violations will be addressed through the procedures described there.
 Please report any inappropriate behaviour to the instructor immediately.
 You will be heard, and you will be respected.

 Meet 'n greets should ideally occur early in the course.
 Three of these are required, and an additional three can be done for bonus points.
-The required demos should be completed by the end of the second week of class (7 week summer course), or by the end of the first month of class (12 week course).
+The required meet 'n greets should be completed by the end of the second week of class (7 week summer course), or by the end of the first month of class (12 week course).

 ## Summative Evaluations
 Summative evaluations comprise the majority of your final grade (approximately 80%).
 All summative evaluations are graded.
 Because 20% of your final grade (the formative assessments) are "easy" pass/fail points, you can expect that grading of the summative evaluations will be quite strict.